Creating Formula Fields in SuiteAnalytics Workbook

 2. Double-click or drag the field from the Fields list or the Data Grid to the Criteria Builder.

 3. Set your filter conditions in the Filter window.
-For details, see Filter Types.
+For more details, see Filter Types.

 Using Context Values in Formula Fields

-You can use different context values in some fields to define how values are displayed.
-For example, you can specify that a field displays results by showing the name of the field values instead of the ID.
+You can use different context values in fields to set how values are shown.
+For example, you can show a field’s name instead of its ID.

 The following example shows a formula definition where type is the field and display is the context value that defines how results are displayed.
 Context values are placed after the number sign # within the same parentheses containing the field name in a formula definition.